lucass-carneiro/QuasinormalModes.jl/docs/src/schw.md

 printQNMs(m_ana, 1.0e-10, false)
 ```

-Note that not all values are actually eigenvalues of the ODE (that is, quasinormal modes).
-This is to be expected and a similar effect is also observed in other numerical methods that perform the same task, such as the pseudo-spectral method.
-To find "true" modes, the user must experiment with the expansion parameter `x0`, the number of iterations and perform successive convergence tests with the computed modes.
+Remember that (as was discussed in [here](org.md#Computing-eigenvalues-and-general-workflow-guidelines)) not all values are actually eigenvalues of the ODE (that is, quasinormal modes).
 Next we will call

 ```julia
 ev = computeEigenvalues(Serial(), p_num, c_num, Complex(0.22, -0.20), nls_xtol = 1.0e-10, nls_ftol = 1.0e-10)